chen-yifu/clickbait_weka/README.md

-**Note:** This repository is part of a programming task of Sungkyunkwan University's ["Using Data Science to Detect Frauds and Fakes"](https://summer.skku.edu/_res/summer/etc/Data&Phy_A1.pdf "Class Syllabus") class.
+**Note:** This repository is part of a programming task of my exchange studies at Sungkyunkwan University's ["Using Data Science to Detect Frauds and Fakes"](https://summer.skku.edu/_res/summer/etc/Data&Phy_A1.pdf "Class Syllabus") class.
 Students were advised to do some feature engineering first and then evaluate the dataset with [Weka](https://www.cs.waikato.ac.nz/ml/index.html "Weka Homepage").
 Weka is a collection of machine learning algorithms for data mining tasks.
 It contains tools for data preparation, classification, regression, clustering, association rules mining, and visualization (from Weka's [homepage](https://www.cs.waikato.ac.nz/ml/weka/index.html "Weka Homepage")).

+### Collaborators
+Yifu Chen, Anh-Duc Dang

 # About
 We want to build a classfication model that is able to [detect clickbait posts in social media](https://www.clickbait-challenge.org "Clickbait Challenge").